hyp3rstrike/barebones-markdown-blog/README.md

 The name of the `.md` file will determine the page name when you visit your site (ie. hello-world.md will be `sitename.com/posts/hello-world`)

+The post metadata such as the post title and name are contained in the top of the file between the hyphen tags.
+The post body is below the meta section.
+Check out the [Markdown](https://www.markdownguide.org/) website for a rundown on how to format your posts.

 ## Learn More about NextJS

 To learn more about Next.js, take a look at the following resources: